 Dear Chapel Family and Friends,

-As most know, for the past two years, the Chapel Board and I have been engaged in a discerning search process to bring another senior administrative individual, be he/she a lay professional, a post seminary trained resident or an ordained pastor to the Chapel staff.
+For the past two years, the Chapel Board and I have been engaged in a discerning search process to bring a second ordained pastor to the Chapel staff.

-Once having determined that the administrative and oversight responsibility for the Chapel has grown beyond what I (or any solo pastor) alone should handle the Chapel Board invited me to bring together a search committee to define a profile for this needed position and then set out to find him/her.
-For the task, I invited Board member Tim Sotos to chair the group of Michael Ainslie, Mike Cook, Allyson Mashek, Bonnie McElveen-Hunter and Margery O’Neil.
+Once having determined that the administrative and oversight responsibility for the Chapel has grown beyond what I (or any solo pastor) should handle the Chapel Board invited me to call together a search committee to define a profile for this needed position and then set out to find him/her.
+For the task, I invited Board member Tim Sotos to chair the group of Michael Ainslie, Mike Cook, Allyson Mashek and Bonnie McElveen-Hunter.
 Dudley Moore, Ben Alexander, Board Presidents and Chuck Hardwick as Chair of Human Resources and Personnel were also engaged.
 We engaged Vanderbloemen Search Associates in Houston TX to come alongside us as resource.